-As described in further detail below, while ETFs do not sell and redeem individual shares to and from investors, they do sell large blocks of their shares to, and redeem them from, authorized participants in conjunction with what is known as the ETF creation and redemption process.
-Under the proposed exception, ETFs that hold options listed on the Exchange would be permitted to effect creation and redemption transactions with authorized participants on an "in-kind" basis, which is the process that may generally be utilized by ETFs for other asset types.
+As described in further detail below. while ETFs do not sell and redeem individual shares to and from investors, they do sell large blocks of their shares to, and redeem them from, authorized members in conjunction with what is known as the ETF creation and redemption process.
+Under the proposed exception, ETFs that hold options listed on the Exchange would be permitted to effect creation and redemption transactions with authorized members on an "in kind" basis, which is the process that may generally be utilized by ETFs for other asset types.
 This ability would allow such ETFs to function as more tax efficient investment vehicles to the benefit of investors that hold ETF shares.
-In addition, it may also result in transaction cost savings for the ETFs, which may be passed along to investors.
+In addition, it may also result in